experiences, or the lack thereof by Shuli J. '22, MEng '23

 so i didn’t try.

-i hang out with my friends, my diverse friend groups; i’m not the only black person, not the only mixed person. but i’m the only Me, and even though that’s true for everyone, sometimes it feels like being the only Me puts me kinda extra far away from everyone else. there are other mixed race jewish canadian kids out there, i’m told, but Are you one?
+i hang out with my friends, my diverse friend groups; i’m not the only black person, not the only mixed person. but i’m the only Me, and even though that’s true for everyone, sometimes it feels like being the only Me puts me kinda extra far away from everyone else. there are other mixed race jewish canadian kids out there, i’m told, but they seem pretty darn hard to find.02 Are you one?
 Wanna talk?
 Email me! i think even if we tried, we might not be able to hire another blogger to write about my experiences. and honestly i don’t even know what “my experiences” are. my experiences are mostly, just being a human. i can rarely relate to other people when we’re talking about our cultural traditions, our family histories, our experiences with race and ethnicity in the world. but at the same time i struggle to put my experiences out in the world for another person in my position to potentially relate to. what are my experiences? mostly the lack thereof.

 June 2021: I am going through my blog drafts.
 I reopen this one and the feelings come rushing back, but they’re more distant now, less strong.
 I reread the post and I think, “maybe I could actually publish this…” I send it to a friend to see what they think.
 They agree that I could.
 But they also tell me I’m wrong.
 They tell me I do have experiences.
 Like a fish in water I’ve missed them, but they’re there.
 I don’t go back to the blog post for a few more weeks.
 But I think about it.